 Add the yeast mixture to the flour, along with plain regular yogurt and olive oil, then stir it all together with a fork.

 Some naan recipes include an egg in the dough, but when I included an egg in one trail run, we thought the finished naan tasted too much like pancakes.

-After mixing, turn the dough out onto a well-floured board to knead it a few minutes, place it back in the mixing bowl, and then cover with a kitchen towel and let it rise for a couple of hours.
+After mixing, turn the dough out onto a well-floured board to knead it for a few minutes, place it back in the mixing bowl, and then cover with a kitchen towel and let it rise for a couple of hours.

 Turn the risen dough out onto the floured counter again and divide it into six pieces, then pat them out a little with your hands.